 Plan to Plan

-Please read Plan to Plan by Allison and Kaye before continuing.

 First Who

 Choosing who will participate in strategic management decisions is a critical matter.
 Half of all decisions in organizations fail primarily because people “impose solutions, limit the search for alternatives, and use power to implement their plans.”
 Thus, Paul Nutt suggests that the leader “make the need for action clear at the outset, set objectives, carry out an unrestricted search for solutions, and get key people to participate.”
 But which key people?